sohit-agarwal/Wexflow/README.md

 To host Wexflow Web Manager in a website, simply proceed as follows:

 1. Reference wexflow.min.css and wexflow.min.js
-2. Create an instance of wexflow.
+2. Create an instance of Wexflow.

 The HTML source code should look like as follows: